-Although I was not the only one (the document was in several sites already), for sharing knowledge—recognising the authorship—now the author advances a criminal case against me.”
+Although I was not the only one (the document was in several sites already), for sharing knowledge—recognizing the authorship—now the author advances a criminal case against me.”

 Fair Use Doctrine

-In general, Fair Use is a safety filter incorporated with a view to maintain a balance between rights to have access to information of public at large without hampering right to property of the copyright holder.
+In general, Fair Use is a safety filter incorporated with a view to maintaining a balance between rights to have access to information of the public at large without hampering the right to property of the copyright holder.
 This doctrine was firstly recognized by Britisher’s as a concept of “test copyright”.
 It was incorporated into the Copyright Act of 1976.
-In US, copyright was originated with a view to elevate the “importance of scholarly access”.
-It was invented to “assist learning” but instant case is an example how this system failed to serve the purpose.
+In the US, copyright was originated with a view to elevate the “importance of scholarly access”.
+It was invented to “assist learning” but the instant case is an example of how this system failed to serve the purpose.
 In the words of renowned academician, De Vos,

 “Fair use, a doctrine of U.S. law situated within copyright, is an influence within the institutional and political arrangements, the infrastructure that points to “the presence and operations of standards and classifications, which lean heavily on all writing practices”

-Not in all cases, acknowledging the source of copyrighted information amounts to “taking permission” from copyright holder.
-This is because there is no straight jacket framework to stipulate what exactly amounts to be permitted under doctrine of Fair Use.
-Although, it has been argued in lengths in several point of time, but still it depends on particular facts and circumstances of the case.
+Not in all cases, acknowledging the source of copyrighted information amounts to “taking permission” from the copyright holders.
+This is because there is no straight jacket framework to stipulate what exactly amounts to be permitted under the doctrine of Fair Use.
+Although it has been argued in lengths at several points in time, still it depends on particular facts and circumstances of the case.
 Some of the examples of activities that are taken under the doctrine by US courts are:

 “quotation of excerpts in a review or criticism for purposes of illustration or comment; quotation of short passages in a scholarly or technical work, for illustration or clarification of the author’s observations; use in a parody of some of the content of the work parodied; summary of an address or article, with brief quotations, in a news report; reproduction by a library of a portion of a work to replace part of a damaged copy; reproduction by a teacher or student of a small part of a work to illustrate a lesson; reproduction of a work in legislative or judicial proceedings or reports; incidental and fortuitous reproduction, in a newsreel or broadcast, of a work located in the scene of an event being reported.”